SergeDmi/ConfocalGN/README.md

 "achieved_sig" is the mean signal value in the experiment, im is the post-segmentation image of stack.

 # Typical usage :
-To see an operational example of ConfocalGN, first run startup.m Then run usage_example.m
+To see an operational example of ConfocalGN, first run startup.m and uncompress ground_truth.tiff.gz.
+Then run usage_example.m

 # Credits & Licence